-With respect to the SEE study, the strategy for the next two years for this region was essentially established during the second GÉANT Symposium in Vienna, where it was agreed that the SEELight project is unlikely to yield, within the next two years, any CBF-based connectivity solutions that could be used to build GÉANT backbone links in the region.
+With respect to the SEE study, the strategy for 2011-'12 for this region was essentially established during the second GÉANT Symposium in Vienna, where it was agreed that the SEELight project is unlikely to yield, within the next two years, any CBF-based connectivity solutions that could be used to build GÉANT backbone links in the region.
 Given that the SEELight project is procuring dark fibre, it was thought there is little justification in the GÉANT project doing the same.
-DANTE has therefore already started a procurement targeting the re-procurement of the leased wavelength circuits in the region, with the expectation that substantive cost savings will be realised in the short term.
+DANTE has therefore already started a procurement targeting the reprocurement of the leased wavelength circuits in the region, with the expectation that substantive cost savings will be realised in the short term.